hungrepo/cooperative-path-following/CPF-MPC/README.md

 To plot the results
 - run plotjournal_5vehicle.m

+**Note**:

-**Note**: For every interaction it solves 5 optimization problems (in 5 MPC controllers for the 5 vehicles) so it might take a while to complete the simulation (but just in few minutes)
+- For every interaction it solves 5 optimization problems (in 5 MPC controllers for the 5 vehicles) so it might take a while to complete the simulation (but just in 1,2 minutes)
+- In practice, the contractive constraint in the MPC scheme might be not neccessary.
+This can be done in the code, for example, in MPC_CPF_5V_Triangular.m, we can comment those lines in picture "InactivateContractiveConstraint.png".
+This will reduce the cost of computation and simulation time.
+But theoretically, stability is not guaranteed as long as the prediction horizon is chosen sufficiently long.
 # Citation

 If you use the code for your work and publication, please cite the paper with